Skip to main content

 • atmosphere

-The atmosphere of the game is generally praised for its ability to engage players, with iconic melodies and emotional tunes enhancing the experience.
-However, some reviews note that the graphics and soundtrack suffer due to its origins as a DS port, leading to a more generic, cartoony feel that may not resonate with all fans of the franchise.
-Overall, while the atmosphere is a highlight for many, it is somewhat diminished by technical limitations.
+The atmosphere of the game is generally praised for its ability to evoke emotions and enhance the overall experience, particularly through its iconic melodies and chibi-style graphics.
+However, some reviewers note that the game's graphics and soundtrack suffer due to its origins as a DS port, leading to a more generic, cartoony feel that may appeal to younger audiences.
+Overall, while the atmosphere is a highlight, it is somewhat diminished by technical limitations.

 • “The steam version is a pimped-up version of the Nintendo DS remake and offers a great atmosphere that encourages you to continue playing.”